brain-score/language/SCORING_FLOW.md

 **When:** Only runs if:
 - For metadata-only PRs: `metadata_only == true` and tests pass
-- For plugin PRs: `submission_validated` label exists and tests pass
+- For plugin PRs: `submission_prepared` label exists and tests pass

 **Purpose:** Automatically merge approved PRs